yujiri8/yujiri.xyz/README.md

 # Dev subdomain

-`test.yujiri.xyz` is set up by installing a separate copy of the repository in `~/dev`.
-Nginx's config serves the dev subdomain from `~/htmltest`.
+`dev.yujiri.xyz` is set up by installing a separate copy of the repository in `~/dev`.
+Nginx's config serves the dev subdomain from `~/devhtml`.
 The command to run the dev API server:

-`p ~/dev/srv/srv/main.py --db test --socket /tmp/uvicon-dev.sock`
+`p ~/dev/srv/srv/main.py --db dev --socket /tmp/uvicon-dev.sock`

 # Markdown problems